ezEngine/docs-src/pages/docs/animation/skeletal-animation/animation-controller/anim-nodes-bone-weights.md

 >
 > Not all animations will work correctly when they are layered on top of each other.
 If one animation rotates a bone into one direction, and another animation rotates the same bone very differently, it is possible for the interpolation of the rotations to result in an invalid value.
 This will manifest as jerking or jumping bones at specific points in the animation.
 If that happens, you have to use an inverse bone mask to fully filter out the base animation, such that in the end only one of the animations really influences those bones.

-Bone weights are typically connected directly to an animation clip sampling node, and the information that this animation clip shall only influence a part of the skeleton is passed along until it reaches a [combine poses node](anim-nodes-combine-poses.md) where the result is baked into one pose.
+Bone weights are typically connected directly to an animation clip sampling node, and the information that this animation clip shall only influence a part of the skeleton is passed along until it reaches a [combine poses node (TODO)](anim-nodes-combine-poses.md) where the result is baked into one pose.
 Without such a node in the graph, the bone weights won't have an effect.

 ## Bone Weight Config Node